Mud Turtle vs Mourning Gecko: Complete Comparison (2026)

 Health and Lifespan Comparison

 Mud Turtle has a typical lifespan of 30-50 years, while Mourning Gecko lives approximately 10-15 years.
 Health profiles differ significantly between these reptiles.
-Mud Turtle is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Mud Turtle is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Mourning Gecko faces its own health challenges including Calcium Deficiency, Dehydration, Egg Binding.
 Mud Turtle has 1 documented predispositions compared to 3 for Mourning Gecko, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health